 Exhausting?
 You can always make a stop along the way to replenish your strength in one of the bars and restaurants that are spread out inside.
 Even go shopping for its unique and beautiful shops.

-If you have caught the summer, enjoy an extra.
-Take the opportunity to leave the enclosure by the bastion of Sant Pere and approach to the beach of ses Gifts or Cova de ses dones.
+If summer has caught you, enjoy a little extra.
+Take the opportunity to leave the enclosure through the Sant Pere bastion and go to the Beach of ses Gifts or Cova de ses dones.
 It is not too well-known, since it is somewhat hidden.
 It is a small cove surrounded by vegetation that has privileged views and clear waters.

 In winter, take a walk in the neighborhood of the Marina, It stretches along the foot of the wall, and enjoys the charm of its small shops and picturesque streets.